mhannum72/mylunch/README.md

 * Maybe make rotatetopicture a general purpose thing?
 Not sure if i'll use it but this is not a terrible idea.

-* If you hover over the carousel, make the arrows appear (I think this is easy).

-* Handle the grid-case where you delete the key picture

-* Wait until the first carousel image is loaded before displaying popup

 * Binary search for picinfo rather than scan

 * If the top picture of the carousel has been deleted, the grid page should